Shopify/polaris/src/components/AccountConnection/README.md

 ## Content guidelines

-### Heading
+### Title

-The account connection heading should state the name of the platform or service merchants will connect to, followed by the word “account”.
+The account connection title should be the name of the platform or service that merchants can connect to, followed by the word “account”.
+Write account connection titles in sentence case (capitalize the first word and proper nouns only).

 #### For example: